 Join the Satin Crystals VIP and stay updated on Carnelian and all of your favorite gemstones.

 You may benefit from Carnelian crystals if you can relate to any of the following:

 You love the color orange

 You feel bored or uninspired

-You want to cut the cord with someone
+You need to cut the cord with someone

 Watch the Carnelian Video

-While you there, catch up on all of your A-Z Satin Crystals Meanings video series, where we answer your questions on all of the most popular crystals.
+While you're there, catch up on all of your A-Z Satin Crystals Meanings video series where we answer your questions on all of the most popular crystals.
 You can also add your own questions and stories directly on the Youtube comments.

 What is Carnelian?

 Carnelian is a light orange to reddish-orange form of Chalcedony.
 It gets its color from iron inclusions.